This monkfish recipe with chorizo is perfect for when you are entertaining or wanting to make a special meal at home but don't have much time.

-Step by Step - How to prepare a monkfish tail
+Step by Step - How to fillet a monkfish tail?

 Start by skinning the tail.
 I find it easier to think of it as pulling the skin off a chicken leg; a bit slimy but not difficult.
 I use a fish filleting knife to help as it is flexible.

 Once the skin is off use a knife to slice off any membrane.
 Don’t worry about the fins that are left poking out at this stage as they should come off with the backbone.

 It’s easy to feel the central bone.
 Use the knife to cut down each side.